 I tell her how exhausted I am from balancing our new life.
-I tell her how miserable I am at my old job.
-I tell her how horrible things at the event were.
+I tell her how miserable I am at my job.
+I tell her how horribly things went at the event.
 But the last thing I tell her is, “How can people be so unappreciative they can’t see how good they have it and the blessing in front of them.”

 The bible verse she is referencing is Colossians 3:25: “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters.”

 God has singlehandedly placed me where I am today.
 He picked me and my family to come to this community to work for Him, to do his will not mine.

 I was reminded that the only praise I need is His.
 That the only approval that matters is His and that the only person’s voice I need to hear is His.